 Downswing follows the backswing and transitions into the impact.
 It’s crucial to maintain your momentum, as your body uncoils and your hands bring the club downward to the ‘impact’.

-The moment when your club makes contact with the ball is ‘impact’.
+The impact is the all-important moment your club contacts the ball.
 It is the culmination of all your preparation (backswing and downswing).
 Immediately post impact, avoid abruptly stopping as it could result in poor shots.
 Instead, allow for a smooth follow-through, as your body continues to rotate.

 Golf Course Etiquette and Rules